John Williams becomes an Honorary Knight of the Order of the British Empire

 The American film composer’s honorary KBE was one of the final awards approved by Her Majesty Queen Elizabeth II.

 John Williams has been awarded a knighthood, in one of the final honorary awards for foreign nationals approved by the late Queen Elizabeth II before she died.

 “It is an honor for me to join him as an Honorary Knight!”
-Iger said.
+Iger said when the honours were announced in September 2022.
 “I have always been in awe of his work.
 May the force be with him!”

 Previous KBE recipients include director Steven Spielberg, who received one for his contributions to the British film industry in 2000.

 WATCH: John Williams at 90 | A Classic FM Exclusive

 Williams, 90, has scored countless films including Jaws, Superman, E.T. and Indiana Jones, and is the most Oscar-nominated person alive today, with 52 Academy Award nods.
 He has also collected 25 Grammys, seven BAFTA awards and five Oscars.

 He has a long legacy with the British music scene and recorded some of his most popular film scores in London including Raiders of the Lost Ark (1981) and Star Wars: A New Hope (1977).

 The London Symphony Orchestra, who recorded the original soundtrack for A New Hope under Williams’ baton, tweeted their delight at the news.
 “Such wonderful news, congratulations John Williams KBE!
 What an honour to be the last knight of QEII.”

 The orchestra added: “We shall raise a glass during today's performances of Return of the Jedi at @RoyalAlbertHall.”